-Victoria College does not discriminate on the basis of race, color, religion, national origin, gender, sexual orientation, pregnancy, age, disability, genetic information, marital status, amnesty, veteran's status, or limited English proficiency.
+Victoria College does not discriminate on the basis of race, color, religion, national origin, gender, sexual orientation, pregnancy, age, disability, genetic information, marital status, amnesty, veteran's status, limited English proficiency, or any other legally protected characteristic.
 It is our policy to comply, fully, with the nondiscrimination provision of all state and federal rules and regulations.
+The following person has been designated to handle inquiries regarding the nondiscrimination policies: Executive Director of Human Resources; 2200 E. Red River Street; Victoria, TX 77901; (361) 572-6463; Terri.
+Kurtz@VictoriaCollege.edu.